Marguerite Dilhan: Recognition

 Marguerite Dilhan received the Chevalier de la Légion d'honneur in 1933 and the Officier de la Légion d'honneur in 1949.

+Dilhan died on 3 March 1956 in Toulouse.
+Her funeral took place on 6 March 1956 in the Basilica of Saint-Sernin in Toulouse, in the presence of many members of the Barreau.
 The University Toulouse Capitole paid tribute to her pioneering career during the "Month of equlity" in 2025.